StackStorm/st2packs-dockerfiles/README.md

 # Overview

-By default, only system packs are available to StackStorm services when installed using the stackstorm-enterprise-ha [helm chart](https://helm.stackstorm.com).
+By default, only system packs are available to StackStorm services when installed using the stackstorm-ha [helm chart](https://helm.stackstorm.com).
 If you need additional packs, bake them into a custom docker image using the instructions below.

 The `st2packs` image will mount `/opt/stackstorm/{packs,virtualenvs}` via a sidecar container in